RakhithJK/dbeaver-cloudbeaver-wiki/CloudBeaver-localization.md

 ![3](https://user-images.githubusercontent.com/51405061/128645747-5d9ebd7b-1a3f-4357-adf0-01b2b82a6299.png)

-3. Create new branch from _devel_ branch (name it, for example, italian-localization).
+3. Create a new branch from _devel_ branch (name it, for example, italian-localization).

 ![4](https://user-images.githubusercontent.com/51405061/128645746-9581157f-3baa-44c7-a6b3-a25a2aa992b5.png)

 4. Go to the local repository and find the localization files you want to translate.

-In Cloudbeaver all translatable resources are located in the locales folder.
+In Cloudbeaver, all translatable resources are located in the locales folder.
 The path to the folder is [package-name]\src\locales\[locale-code].ts.<br/>
-Create a copy of `en.ts` file in the package you want to change localization in and name it as [locale-code].ts (e.g. `it.ts` for Italian)
+Create a copy of `en.ts` file in the package you want to change the localization in and name it [locale-code].ts (e.g. `it.ts` for Italian)

 Example: `../repository_name/webapp/packages/core-localization/src/locales`

-5. Open the created file and translate tokens to your language.
+5. Open the created file and translate the tokens to your language.
 Change _EN_ on [locale-code] in the top of the file `export const defaultENLocale` => `export const defaultITLocale`.

 Here is the structure of the language tokens: `['token-name', 'token-value']`.
-You need to change only the second part: `'token-value'`.
+You only need to change the second part: `'token-value'`.
 For example, if you wanted to translate the _Loading..._ token, which is `['ui_processing_loading', 'Loading...']`, it would look like this: `['ui_processing_loading', 'Caricamento in corso...']`.

 6. Open the branch changes and _stage_ them